commercionetwork/almerico/README.md

 ```

 #### Running
-In order to run the project, simply execute the `npm serve` command.
+In order to run the project, simply execute the `npm run serve` command.
 This will start a local web server and publish a web page to http://localhost:8080.

 ### Production